 Rehire rights for part-time faculty

-AB 852 (Fong, D-San Jose) initially required a community college district to offer a temporary faculty member the right of first refusal for teaching assignments provided they meet specified criteria.
+Assembly Bill 852 (Fong, D-San Jose) initially required a community college district to offer a temporary faculty member the right of first refusal for teaching assignments provided they meet specified criteria.
 The Appropriations Committee passed AB 852 with unacceptable amendments that reduced rights for temporary faculty.
 CFT opposed the amended bill because current law provides better protections.